DanielMaritim/React-Components/README.md

 Let's see React Componets like this...!
 React components let you break up the user interface into separate pieces that can then be reused and handled independently.

+A React component can be either “stateful” or "stateless."

 Below is an example of a React Component

   ````